madhu-mida/madhu-mida/README.md

 ### Hi there 👋

+## I am a Software-Engineer with 3+ years of experience dedicated to solving real-world problems with creative solutions.
+Compassionate by nature and driven to create user-focused websites.
+Technically proficient and analytical problem solver with a focused demeanor.

+Languages & Databases: JavaScript, Java, HTML, CSS, MyS

 <!--
 **madhu-mida/madhu-mida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.